karenpayneoregon/solutions-from-forums/readme.md

 GreetingsConsoleApp, a console project walks a novice developer through creating a colorful console app with a method to accept a person's name using a [NuGet package](https://www.nuget.org/packages/Spectre.Console/0.45.1-preview.0.28) [Spectre.Console](https://spectreconsole.net/).
 Instructions are in [HowToCreate.md](GreetingsConsoleApp/HowToCreate.md).

+# NotesRazorApp and NotesFormApp

+NotesRazorApp is a Razor Page project which provides tips on styling with Bootstrap 5 and working with EF Core 6.
+NotesFormApp project is for setting up a database for NotesRazorApp project.

+See the following [readme](/NotesRazorApp/Article/readme.md) file.